 Whether you’re working from home due to COVID-19 or you’ve started working virtually as a freelancer or remote worker permanently, you’ve come to the right place.
 However, staying productive is one of our biggest problems when working from home.

-However, when you set up your office the right way and follow appropriate procedures (like the ones mentioned in this checklist!), your productivity increases by 13% than when working from the office.
+However, when you set up your office correctly and follow appropriate procedures (like the ones mentioned in this checklist!), your productivity increases by 13% compared to when working from the office.
 Recent studies have shown that remote employees work 1.4 more days per month than office-based employees.
-We’ve put together a working from a home checklist with all of the points you need to stay productive when working from home.
+We’ve put together a working from home checklist with all of the points you need to stay productive when working from home.

 1- Create a Home Office